Jordy Kuiper: Early career

 Kuiper played with the Canarias Basketball Academy in Spain.
 There, he averaged 16 points and 9 rebounds per game.

 College career

 Kuiper played college basketball for the UNC Greensboro Spartans.
 In his third year, he redshirted.
 As a student at UNCG, Kuiper majored in sociology.

 Professional career

 In August 2018, Kuiper signed his first professional contract with Grindavík in Iceland.
 He averaged 16.8 points and 7.8 rebounds per game in the Icelandic Premier League.

 On 7 August 2019, Kuiper signed with Cáceres Ciudad del Baloncesto for the 2019–20 season.

 On 14 July 2020, Kuiper signed with CEP Lorient in France.
 He averaged 7.2 points in 13 games in the NM1.

 On August 2, 2021, he has signed with Real Valladolid Baloncesto of the LEB Oro.
+Kuiper remained with Valladolid for a second season.

+In August 2023, Kuiper signed a one-year agreement with Donar, the team from his hometown Groningen that he supported as a kid.

 National team career

 On 12 November 2022, Kuipers made his senior debut for the Netherlands senior team in a 77–96 home loss to Ukraine.
 He scored 2 points in nine minutes of play.